hmrc/hmrc-mongo/README.md

     )
 ```

-You may need to ensure that the collection is created as part of your setup, since implicit creation of collections from a transactional insert/upsert is only supported from Mongo 4.4.
-This applies to tests too.
+You may see `com.mongodb.MongoCommandException, with message: Command failed with error 263 (OperationNotSupportedInTransaction): 'Cannot create namespace ... in multi-document transaction.'` if collections are created implicitly on insert/upsert from a transaction, which is not supported until Mongo 4.4.
+You will need to ensure that the collection is created before the transaction runs.
+This especially applies to tests.

 ### License